… brought to you by SCAPE

 SCAPE developed Scotland’s Coastal Heritage at Risk Project so that we could involve more people to more effectively tackle this important national issue.
 Our philosophy is that eroding coastal heritage provides opportunities for anyone to enjoy and benefit from taking part in archaeological and historical exploration and discovery.

-The three year project will run until 2015 and is generously funded and supported by the Heritage Lottery Fund, Historic Scotland, the Crown Estate and the University of St Andrews.
+Now completed, the initial four year phase of the project ran from 2012 to 2016 and was generously funded and supported by the Heritage Lottery Fund, Historic Environment Scotland, the Crown Estate and the University of St Andrews.

 You can read about the project Results and Highlights on our website.